 Robert Brotherus - Software Architect - www.napa.fi

-Summary
+A.8 Summary

 I would like to thank Robert for his contribution, it has been most valuable to learn about their transformation project for me.
 This project really shows how many systems are being built these days, with a mix of languages and technologies.
 It also shows that there are options beyond the “Big Rewrite”.

 One of the benefits of using a language like IronRuby, which is supported by the DLR, is that you have an AST readily available without a need to implement one yourself.
-Then using a dynamic language really helped them overcome some of the challenges presented by converting a project that is developed in technologies that can be truly called legacy to a contemporary toolset like WPF/Ruby/.NET is quite impressive.
+Then using a dynamic language really helped them overcome some of the challenges presented by converting a project that is developed in technologies that can be truly called legacy to a contemporary toolset like WPF/Ruby/.NET.
+To me this is quite an impressive accomplishment.